rancher/fleet-docs/docs/rollout.md

 1. Evaluate readiness based on `maxUnavailable`.
 1. If the condition is met, proceed to the next 50, and so on.

-Use the `maxUnavailable` setting to control how many clusters in a partition can be non-ready at once.
-If this threshold is exceeded, Fleet pauses the rollout until enough clusters become ready.

-### Multiple Partitions Rollout
+### Multiple Partition

-When you define multiple partitions, Fleet uses `maxUnavailablePartitions` to limit how many partitions can be non-ready at once.
-If the number of non-ready partitions exceeds `maxUnavailablePartitions`, Fleet pauses the rollout.
+If you define multiple partitions, Fleet uses `maxUnavailablePartitions` to limit how many partitions can be `NotReady` at once.
+If the number of `NotReady` partitions exceeds `maxUnavailablePartitions`, Fleet pauses the rollout.

 ## Preventing image pull storms